Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 An alternative

-You might just loop youself over the arguments:
+You might just loop yourself over the arguments:

 for i